3elias3rd/ecommerce_agent/README.md

 python scripts/generate_auth_users.py
 ```

-Copy the output value into your `.env` or deployment environment variables.
+This outputs individual `AUTH_USER_N` / `AUTH_PASS_N` pairs ready to paste into your `.env` or set as deployment environment variables.
+Credentials are stored as flat pairs rather than a JSON blob to avoid `$` character mangling on platforms like Koyeb.

 ### Generating a SECRET_KEY